Continued Masking at Scarborough Village Theatre

 What do I do if I have COVID related symptoms on the day of the performance?

 If you, or any member of your party or household, are in quarantine or isolation, have come in close contact with someone with COVID-19, are experiencing any symptoms of COVID-19 or have tested positive for COVID-19, do not visit the theatre.
 If you cannot visit the theatre for the above reasons, we are offering flexible ticket exchanges, credit on your account, a deferment pass or a full refund up to 24 hours prior to the date on your tickets.
 Please call 416-267-9292 or email firstname.lastname@example.org prior to your showtime.

 Where do we enter the building and what happens when we do?

-Patrons are requested to enter the Scarborough Village Recreation Centre through the Theatre Doors at the South West End of the building.
+Theatre Patrons should enter the Scarborough Village Recreation Centre through the Theatre Doors at the South West end of the building.

 How do we enter the theatre?

 Going forward we will be using both entrances to the theatre located on either side of the box office.
 Patrons with seats numbers 1 – 30 will enter on through the main theatre doors to the left of the box office.
 Patrons with seat numbers 31 – 65 will enter through the alternate entrance to the right of the box office.

 When should I arrive?